Nipple vasospasm and breastfeeding

 How can vasospasm be treated or managed?

-You can manage the effects of nipple vasospasm by avoiding or reducing exposure to things that trigger or worsen your symptoms.
+You can manage nipple vasospasm by avoiding or reducing exposure to triggers that worsen your symptoms.
 Triggers may include:

 - nipple damage